prancer-io/cloud-validation-framework/docs/docs/terminology.md

-**Prancer** has its own set of terms that need to be understood before you dwelve deeper into it.
+**Prancer** has its own set of terms that need to be understood before you delve deeper into it.
 Take time to understand each concept properly before going on.

 # Providers & connectors